-A subclass of Lamperti-Kiu processes has been studied by Chybiryakov in \cite{Chybiryakov} who gave the following definition.
-Let $Y$ be an $\mathbb{R}^\ast$-valued c\`adl\`ag process defined on some probability space $(\Omega, \mathcal{F}, \mathbf{P})$ such that $Y_0 = 1$.
+A subclass of Lamperti--Kiu processes has been studied by Chybiryakov in \cite{Chybiryakov} who gave the following definition.
+Let $Y$ be a $\mathbb{R}^\ast$-valued c\`adl\`ag process defined on some probability space $(\Omega, \mathcal{F}, \mathbf{P})$ such that $Y_0 = 1$.
 It is said that $Y$ is a multiplicative L\'evy process if for any $s,t>0$, $Y_t^{-1}Y_{t+s}$ is independent of $\mathcal{G}_t = \sigma(Y_u, u\leq t)$ and the law of $Y_t^{-1}Y_{t+s}$ does not depend on $t$.
 It can be shown that if $Y$ is a multiplicative L\'evy process, then $Y$ is Markovian and its semigroup satisfies (\ref{eq222}).
-Furthermore, there exist a L\'evy process $\xi$, a Poisson process $N$ and a sequence $U=(U_k, k\geq 0)$ of i.i.d. random variables, all independent, such that
+Furthermore, there exist a L\'evy process $\xi$, a Poisson process $N$ and a sequence $U=(U_k, k\geq0)$ of i.i.d. random variables, all independent, such that

-The converse is also true, i.e., if $\xi$ is a L\'evy process, $N$ a Poisson process and $U=(U_k, k\geq 0)$ a sequence of i.i.d. random variables, $\xi$, $N$ and $U$ being independent, then $Y$ defined by (\ref{eq444}) is a multiplicative L\'evy process.
-It is easy to see that a multiplicative L\'evy process is a symmetric Lamperti-Kiu process.
+The converse is also true, that is, if $\xi$ is a L\'evy process, $N$ a Poisson process and $U=(U_k, k\geq0)$ a sequence of i.i.d. random variables, $\xi$, $N$ and $U$ being independent, then $Y$ defined by (\ref{eq444}) is a multiplicative L\'evy process.
+It is easy to see that a multiplicative L\'evy process is a symmetric Lamperti--Kiu process.

-The reason in \cite{Chybiryakov} to study the class of multiplicative L\'evy processes was to establish a Lamperti type representation for real valued processes that bear the scaling property given in the following definition.
-A strong Markov family $X^{(x)} = (X, \mathbb{P}_x)_{x\in \mathbb{R}^\ast}$ with state space $\mathbb{R}^\ast$, is self-similar of index $\alpha>0$ in the sense of \cite{Chybiryakov}, if for all $c\neq 0$
+The reason in Chybiryakov \cite{Chybiryakov} to study the class of multiplicative L\'evy processes was to establish a Lamperti type representation for real valued processes that fulfill the scaling property given in the following definition.
+A strong Markov family $\{X^{(x)} = (X, \mathbb {P}_x), {x\in\mathbb{R}^\ast}\}$ with state space $\mathbb{R}^\ast$, is self-similar of index $\alpha>0$ in the sense of Chybiryakov \cite {Chybiryakov}, if for all $c\neq0$,

-for all $x\in \mathbb{R}^\ast$.
-The Lamperti type representation given in \cite{Chybiryakov} for $\mathbb{R}^\ast$-valued self-similar Markov processes as defined in \cite{Chybiryakov} is as follows.
-Let $Y$ be defined by
+for all $x\in\mathbb{R}^\ast$.
+The Lamperti type representation given in Chybiryakov \cite{Chybiryakov} establishes that for such a self-similar process $X^{(x)}$, the process $Y$, defined by